maxlambertini/MySWN/README.md

 # MySWN

-This is a sample MySQL Database based upon Stars Without Numbers roleplaying game.
+This is a sample MySQL Database based upon Stars Without Numbers roleplaying game (If you're into sandbox pen-and-paper roleplaying game you should definitely check the game out: http://www.sinenomine-pub.com/?page_id=395 )

 It was born from a need to create a testbed to train myself in MySQL query optimization-fu.

 The zip file hereby enclosed contains two SQL files: